top of page

 FIBRE

-Wood is vulnerable to pests, water damage, and requires intensive maintenance.
+Wood is vulnerable to pests and water damage, and requires intensive maintenance.

-Fibreglass has fewer replacements and less environmental costs over lifetime
+Fibreglass has fewer replacements and less environmental costs over its lifetime

-Fibre glass protect against moisture, rot and decay extending lifespan
+Fibre glass protects against moisture, rot and decay, extending lifespan

 sportsmanboatsmfg.com